Carnagion/dissertation/diss/diss.typ

 == Future Developments

+This project has achieved all the objectives set out within the given timeframe.
-Although this project is complete as of now, there are many areas that can be researched further or incorporated into the model and algorithms presented here to make them more realistic or efficient.
+However, there is scope for further research, which can be incorporated into the model and algorithms presented here to make them more realistic or efficient.

 An obvious extension would be to consider multiple runways and multiple de-icing stations.
 Although both are already supported in limited capacity by pre-allocating the specific runway and de-icing station for each aircraft, factoring in multiple runways and multiple de-icing stations would generalise the model.